taoshidev/proprietary-trading-network/docs/miner.md

 3. Validators track your positions returns
 4. Validators review your positions to assess drawdown every minute
 5. Validators wait for you to send in signals to close out positions (FLAT)
-6. Validators set weights based on miner returns every 30 minutes
+6. Validators set weights based on miner returns every 5 minutes

 **IMPORTANT**
+When first getting set up, we recommend running a miner locally to ensure there are no errors.
+Do this by running `mining/run_receive_signals_server.py` and `mining/sample_signal_request.py` in conjunction with `neurons/miner.py`.

-Before attempting to register on mainnet, we strongly recommend that you run a validator on the testnet.
-To do ensure you add the appropriate testnet flags.
+After that, we suggest running on testnet and inspecting the log outputs to ensure that validators received your orders.
+To do ensure you are on your intended enviornment add the appropriate testnet flags.

 | Environment | Netuid |
 | ----------- | -----: |
 | Mainnet     |      8 |
 | Testnet     |    116 |

-Your incentive mechanisms running on the mainnet are open to anyone.
+Your incentive mechanisms are open to anyone.
 They emit real TAO.
 Creating these mechanisms incur a lock_cost in TAO.
+Before attempting to register on mainnet, we strongly recommend that you run a miner on the testnet.

 **DANGER**